 Careers and Employability Service

 Career development depends on your own aspirations.
 Many vets develop clinical interests and do further qualifications.
 This often enables a degree of specialisation within a practice with vets leading specific areas or launching new initiatives within a practice.
 These can span from running a farmer discussion group or launching a new service to getting involved in international consultancy.

 In terms of non-clinical career development, this will depend again on aspirations and the business you work for.
 Salaries and position in the practice will tend to increase with experience.
-Opportunities to take on managerial or leadership responsibilities may be available as well as a move in to other aspects of the livestock agricultural sector.
+Opportunities to take on managerial or leadership responsibilities may be available as well as a move into other aspects of the livestock agricultural sector.
+Additional qualifications such as a Certificate in Advanced Veterinary Practice or European or American College Diploma can help open doors within consultancy or policy making roles in industry or research and teaching opportunities within academic institutions.

+Careers and Employability Service